Search Results

 • Pathologically confirmed stage IV NSCLC disease.

-• Participants who have tumors with EGFR L858R or exon 19 deletion mutations must have received prior Osimertinib.
+• Participants who have tumors with EGFR L858R or exon 19 deletion mutations must have received prior osimertinib.

 • Participants who received a targeted agent as adjuvant therapy for early-stage disease must have relapsed or progressed while on the treatment or within 6 months of the last dose or received at least one additional course of targeted therapy for the same genomic alteration (which may or may not be same agent used in the adjuvant setting) for relapsed/progressive disease.